 This is a low-voltage thermostat device.
 So do not try to use it on a line-voltage heating system such as electric baseboard heaters.

 Benefits, Features, Advantages, and Pros of the Honeywell RTH7600D Touchscreen Thermostat

-- Easy installation.
-Installation of the RTH7600D took under thirty minutes and required only a Philips screwdriver since I was just replacing an existing thermostat, and NOT installing a new one from scratch.
+Honeywell RTH7600D installation took under thirty minutes and required only a Philips screwdriver since I was just replacing an existing thermostat, and NOT installing a new one from scratch.
 However, unlike my previous thermostat, the Honeywell RTH7600D has a wall plate that you must fasten to the wall first.
 This plate is where you make your wiring connections.
 Then, the thermostat unit just snaps onto it.
 No ground terminal is provided, as the RTH7600D is packaged in an all-plastic case; including its mounting plate.
 This simplifies installation.

 Disadvantages, Problems, Limitations, and Cons of the Honeywell RTH7600D Touchscreen Thermostat

-- Not blind accessible, except for possibly through the Total Control website.
+Not accessible to vision impaired users except for possibly through the Total Control website.
 As is true with so many consumer electronics devices these days, no audio indication is given on the Rth7600d when the UP and DOWN, time setting, and programming buttons are pressed, which can complicate use by blind and vision impaired individuals.
 Having and audible indication of all button touches would go far toward making this thermostat blind-accessible.

 Overall, We’re pleased with the Honeywell RTH7600D programmable digital thermostat.
 The unit works exactly as described in the operation manual, and it provides a plethora of adjustments to please everyone from the most casual user to the most technically advanced homeowners and apartment dwellers.
 We would rate this thermostat at 96 out of 100.